rust-console/gba/book/src/ch2/index.md

 modern computer or console you do this with vsync info from the GPU and Monitor, and on the GBA we'll be using vsync info from an IO register that tracks what the display hardware is doing.

+For this chapter we'll make a copy of `hello2.rs` named `snake.rs` and then fill it in as we go.
+Normally you might not place the entire program into a single source file, but since these are examples it's slightly better to have them be completely self contained than it is to have them be "properly organized" for the long term.